Marketing legend Gary Halbert was fond of asking his students a question:

 DISCLAIMER: Do not, I repeat do not, shoehorn keywords into your blog post.
 If the fit isn’t natural, ditch the keyword.
 Otherwise, your post will read like a how-to manual vomited by a robot.
 Confusing your readers with weird word choice and awkward sentence structure—to better accommodate keywords—won’t win their trust.
 Besides, Google actually penalizes this practice now.
 When in doubt, make your content easy to read and simply ignore keywords.

 I am a professional writer.
-What I mean by that is that I have a BA in English, an MA in Creative Writing, and a decade of experience writing for clients.
+I have a BA in English, an MA in Creative Writing, and a decade of experience writing for clients who pay me.

 But you know what?

 I push them out into the world with regularity.
-For nearly two years now, I have averaged at least one blog post a week.
+Since I started two years ago I have averaged at least one blog post a week.
 I’ve got 120 stories on Medium and many more in my queue.

-I have made writing my life, and yet I still embarrass myself daily by making rookie mistakes in the public forum.
+I have made writing my life, and yet I still embarrass myself daily in the public forum.
 Legions of trolls can salivate over my ineptitude!
 Captains of smugness can send their emails and leave their comments.

 Perfect performances never made a single career.

-Here are three cornerstone blog posts that I have published since doing my Sales Safari research back in April:
+Here are three cornerstone blog posts that I have published since doing my Sales Safari research back in April of 2017:

 - “How to Create a Freelance Writer Website That Actually Gets Clients”